alicialawjy/bubble/README.md

 3. Run ```python manage.py runserver``` and visit <a>http://127.0.0.1:8000/</a>

 ## Tech Stack
-- Backend Framework: Django
+- Backend Framework: Django and Python
 - Database Modelling: SQLite
-- Python
+- Front End Languages: HTML, CSS and Javascript
-- HTML, CSS and Javascript
+- Browser Testing: Selenium

 ## Functionality
 * Note: user needs to be logged in to experience these functionalities.